Tanya Khovanova's Toy Reviews:

 Fluxx

 Fluxx is a very unusual game.
-The cards in the game create new rules.
-The rules and winning goals change all of the time.
+The cards in the game create new rules, so that both the rules and the winning goals change all of the time.
 It is unclear how to strategize in this game.
-The amazing part is that I know people who have strategies and ideas in this game, so they can win more often than a random player.
+However, I'm amazed by kids who have developed strategies and ideas that allow them to win more often than a random player.

 Starting from 10 years old